CodingTrophyWife/Daily-Bull-Sheet/README.md

 ## Description:

-This application will use an Express.js back end and will save and retrieve note data from a JSON file.
+This is a note taker application will use an Express.js back end and will save, retrieve and delete note data from a JSON file.

 ## ShoutOuts:

 My Hubby as always for being so patient with me during this learning time!

 ## Installation: